thycotic/privman-docs/policy-events/drilldown.md

 # Events Drilldown

 After selecting __View File__ the Summary page is displayed for the process that triggered the application policy event.
-The summary page lists details, such as the File Name, Original File Name, Product Name, Version, Internal Name, Company Name, Copyright, File Hashes, and provides to view reputation if reputation checking is enabled.
+The summary page lists details, such as the File Name, Original File Name, Product Name, Version, Internal Name, Company Name, Copyright, File Hashes, and provides the ability to view reputation details if reputation checking is enabled.

 When drilling down into this information the context determines the information that is provided: